South America ignores Europe and reopens as virus peak nears

 “It has just been one flight so far, but the important thing is the message it gives, of flying safely,” Luis Galárraga, the airport’s spokesperson, told The Associated Press.

 Across Ecuador’s border, Colombia has shut the international airport in its capital, Bogotá, until September and locked down an entire working-class district home to 1.5 million people.
-But in the nation’s second city, Medellin, malls threw open their doors on Monday, though checking customers’ temperatures upon entry.
+But in the nation’s second city, Medellin, malls cautiously began opening their doors on Monday, though checking customers’ temperatures upon entry.

 Medellin’s Mayor Daniel Quintero highlighted that the city registered no COVID-19 deaths in the prior 30 days.
 The national death toll, however, continues rising.

-Marcos Espinal, director of PAHO’s Department of Communicable Diseases and Health Analysis, said by phone that reopening too soon could cause harm in certain places that aren’t yet ready.
+Marcos Espinal, director of PAHO’s communicable diseases department, said by phone that reopening too soon could cause harm in certain places that aren’t yet ready.

 “If you’re in the middle of the epicenter, we don’t recommend to open,” Espinal said from Washington.
 “People’s lives are precious, and there shouldn’t be any negotiations of that.”